 For the longest shelf-life, store wheat in Mylar bags with oxygen absorbers.
 Storing grain this way kills bugs and stops it from spoiling via oxidation.
-If stored in a cool, dry location, wheat will keep in the pantry for 10 to 30 years.
+Wheat will stay in the pantry for 10 to 30 years if stored in a cool, dry location.

 #3 Honey (Indefinite)

 Honey is excellent emergency food.
 It is high in calories and has an indefinite shelf life.
 Honey is an excellent source of sweetness for baked foods, and it is used to make Mead and is believed to have medicinal and antibacterial qualities.